neha-shah-ns/bank-marketing/README.md

 I. Exploratory Data Analysis / Data Preparation

-* Conduct univariate and multivariate analysis to identify potentially problematic attributes that may require transformation or removal and find large-scale patterns that could inform model-selection or data-subsetting
+* Conduct univariate and multivariate analysis to identify attributes that may require transformation or removal and find large-scale patterns that could could provide basis to model selection or data subsetting

-* Engineer a time-series variable to allow for analysis of seasonality/trends
+* Engineer a time series variable to allow for analysis of seasonality/trends

 * Convert factorial attributes to dummy variables, create training and testing datasets, subset data between campaign-focused data and demographic-data